Skee-Ball: History

+1931–32 lawsuit

+National Skee-Ball Co., Inc, vs. Seyfried was decided by the New Jersey Court of Chancery on 2 February 1932.
+When Skee-Ball apparatus was sold to an operator around that time, the license stipulated a particular municipality for its use, "or in any other part of the United States, providing there are no skee-ball alleys in operation or licensed for use at said place at time of removal."
+The lawsuit's defendant purchased units then being operated (by their original purchasers) in Trenton, NJ and Smyrna, DE.
+He relocated the three alleys first to Manasquan, NJ—where there were no Skee-Ball alleys in place—but then moved them to Seaside Park, NJ, where National Skee-Ball had given Shore Amuseuments an ostensibly exclusive license for its six alleys in that city.
+The firm sued, but the New Jersey court decreed that, though the Skee-Ball equipment was patented, the firm could not place restrictions on the legal operation of its alleys by owners succeeding the first purchasers.

 Gameplay

-Gameplay varies depending on the particular machine but, normally, a player, after inserting appropriate payment, receives a queue of (usually nine) balls made of either polished masonite or heavy plastic and each approximately three inches in diameter.
+Gameplay varies depending on the particular machine but, normally, a player, after inserting appropriate payment, receives a queue of (usually nine) balls made of either polished Masonite or heavy plastic and each approximately three inches in diameter.
 Each machine has an inclined ramp, 10–13 feet long, up which the player must roll the balls.
 A sudden increase in incline at the end of the ramp (called the "ball-hop") launches the balls above the plane of the ramp toward a series of rings that direct the balls into holes of varying point values, with the smallest and hardest to reach usually giving the most points.
 The machine dispenses coupons to the player, based on scoring thresholds, either during the game or after the game ends.
 The coupons are typically traded at the arcade for prizes.
 Some machines award large coupon bonuses to players who attain or surpass a posted high score.

 At traveling carnival midways, prizes are typically won by scoring a certain minimum number of points in one game.
 This requires an attendant to hand out prizes immediately at the end of games, which is not common in arcade settings.
-Usually small prizes can be traded for medium prizes and mediums for large.
+Usually multiple small prizes can be traded for medium prizes and multiple mediums for large.
 Perfect or nearly perfect scores earn the largest prize available, while very low scores may earn nothing at all.